scverse/scvi-tools/docs/user_guide/models/scvi.rst

      - Description
      - Code variable (if different)
    * - :math:`z_n \in \mathbb{R}^d`
-     - Low-dimensional representation capturing state of a cell
+     - Low-dimensional representation capturing the state of a cell.
      - N/A
    * - :math:`\rho_n \in \Delta^{G-1}`
-     - Denoised/normalized gene expression,
+     - Denoised/normalized gene expression.
      - ``px_scale``
    * - :math:`\ell_n \in (0, \infty)`
      - Library size for RNA.
 Here it is modeled as a latent variable, but the recent default for scVI is to treat library size as observed, equal to the total RNA UMI count of a cell.
 This can be controlled by passing ``use_observed_lib_size=False`` to :class:`~scvi.model.SCVI`.